Firefighters in rural Canterbury battled 10-metre flames in large scrub fire which closed SH7

 Meanwhile, emergency services have closed the southbound lane of State Highway 1 at Paekakariki due to a crash.

+Police report the crash involved a truck and two cars, the incident taking place at 4.50pm today.
+Several people have received moderate to minor injuries.

-The incident took place at the intersection with SH1 and Beach Rd and emergency services are currently on site.
+The NZ Transport Agency report the incident took place at the intersection with SH1 and Beach Rd and emergency services are currently on site.

 The NZ Transport Agency is asking motorists to expect significant delays and to consider delaying their journey.